jolheiser/gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 * If errors are encountered relating to custom templates in the `gitea/custom/templates` folder, try moving the templates causing the errors away one by one.
-They may not be compatible with Gitea or an update.
+They may not be compatible with Gitea or need an update.

 ## Add Gitea to startup on Unix